seajs/seajs/README.md

 SeaJS is a new kind of JavaScript Loader that makes it easy to build scalable web applications.
-SeaJS is designed to change the way you write JavaScript.
+SeaJS is designed to change the way you organize JavaScript.

 <http://seajs.com/>